What is Toronto APM?

 - A knack for solving problems, especially in areas that may be foreign to you

 - A university degree in something interesting

 - Experience in project management, preferably in an Agile environment, is desired

 - A background in design, development or business would be beneficial

 Cohort 3 is underway in Spring of 2019.
 The next cohort is expected to start winter 2019/2020.
 APM Toronto does not take direct registration into the program.
 APM Toronto will be posting job positions of partnered companies that are seeking candidates for the program.
 Since hiring timelines vary for each company we will be posting these positions year round through newsletter updates and through our Twitter page.

 How can my company get involved?

 The APM Program is a mission driven organization with the goal of building up the product management industry in Canada.
 We strive to make this program open to the Product Management community.
-If your company has a thriving product management practise/department and would like to take part in future cohorts we encourage your product leads to reach out for more information on how your company can get involved for future cohorts.
+If your company has a thriving product management practice/department and would like to take part in future cohorts we encourage your product leads to reach out for more information on how your company can get involved for future cohorts.